Mr-PQ-Crypto/BQTRU_cryptanalysis/README.md

 ```
 For every guessed set `T`, the previous command applies the lattice reduction and search for a possible decryption key.

-On average for the moderate parameter set of BQTRU, this command takes on average `12 core days` on a laptop.
+On average, for the moderate parameter set of BQTRU, this command takes `12 core days` on a laptop.

 For instance for the following seed `(5009164915004678619, (2161621714291647112, 12621217469982390358, 6723073299635622167, 936773917163686685))`: